Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Improved handling of unidirectional one to one relationships.
 * Excluded fields used as custom join columns from edit forms.
 * Removed loading of unrequired bootstrap-jqueryui assets.
-* Added more differentiated subjects for workflow notification mails.
 * Logical fix in list entry validator.
 * Fixed unique slug handling in tree actions.
 * Fixed wrong arguments for ajax-based slug unique check.